juanpas97/SOC.io/readme.md

 - [New functionality] Add the option to send an URL to URLScan.io for the scan

-- [New functionality] Add the categories of the website (Phishing, Port scanning, ...)
+- [New functionality] Add the categories of the website (Phishing, Port scanning, ...) to the URL Reputation module.

 - Misc